lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ### Post Installation

-In case of major changes have been applied by the installed firmware, a post installation process consisting on touch screen calibration is automatically started.
+In case major changes have been applied by the installed firmware, a post installation process consisting on touch screen calibration is automatically started.

 Please, see [Touch Screen Calibration](#touch-screen-calibration) section for completing the process.